-We believe we have sufficient liquidity from the combination of existing cash and cash equivalents, member loan repayments, committed bank revolving lines of credit, committed loan facilities from the Federal Financing Bank guaranteed by RUS under the Guaranteed Underwriter Program ("Guaranteed Underwriter Program"), revolving note purchase agreements with Farmer Mac and our ability to issue debt in the capital markets, to our members and in private placements, to meet the demand for member loan advances and satisfy our obligations to repay long-term debt maturing over the next 12 months.
-As of August 31, 2018, sources of liquidity readily available for access totaled \$7,295 million, consisting of (i) \$266 million in cash and cash equivalents; (ii) up to \$1,225 million available under committed loan facilities under the Guaranteed Underwriter Program; (iii) up to \$3,082 million available under committed bank revolving line of credit agreements; (iv) up to \$300 million available under a committed revolving note purchase agreement with Farmer Mac; and (v) up to \$2,422 million available under a revolving note purchase agreement with Farmer Mac, subject to market conditions.
-On August 17, 2018, we executed a commitment letter for a \$750 million loan facility under the Guaranteed Underwriter Program.
-The amount available for access under the Guaranteed Underwriter Program, based on amounts advanced to us as of August 31, 2018, will increase to \$1,975 million upon closing of the facility.
+Long-term debt scheduled to mature over the next 12 months totaled \$2,216 million as of February 28, 2019.
+We believe we have sufficient liquidity from the combination of existing cash and cash equivalents, member loan repayments, committed bank revolving lines of credit, committed loan facilities under the Guaranteed Underwriter Program, revolving note purchase agreements with Farmer Mac and our ability to issue debt in the capital markets, to our members and in private placements, to meet the demand for member loan advances and satisfy our obligations to repay long-term debt maturing over the next 12 months.
+As of February 28, 2019, sources of liquidity readily available for access totaled \$6,873 million, consisting of (i) \$223 million in cash and cash equivalents; (ii) up to \$1,350 million available under committed loan facilities under the Guaranteed Underwriter Program; (iii) up to \$2,972 million available for access under committed bank revolving line of credit agreements; (iv) up to \$200 million available under a committed revolving note purchase agreement with Farmer Mac; and (v) up to \$2,128 million available under a revolving note purchase agreement with Farmer Mac, subject to market conditions.

-We believe we can continue to roll over the outstanding member short-term debt of \$2,864 million as of August 31, 2018, based on our expectation that our members will continue to reinvest their excess cash in our commercial paper, daily liquidity fund notes, select notes and medium-term notes.
-Although we expect to continue accessing the dealer commercial paper market to help meet our liquidity needs, we intend to manage our short-term wholesale funding risk by maintaining outstanding dealer commercial paper at an amount below \$1,250 million for the foreseeable future.
+We believe we can continue to roll over outstanding member short-term debt of \$2,483 million as of February 28, 2019, based on our expectation that our members will continue to reinvest their excess cash in our commercial paper, daily liquidity fund notes, select notes and medium-term notes.
+We expect to continue accessing the dealer commercial paper market to help meet our liquidity needs.
+Although the intra-period amount of outstanding dealer commercial paper may fluctuate based on our liquidity requirements, we intend to manage our short-term wholesale funding risk by maintaining outstanding dealer commercial paper at an amount near or below \$1,250 million for the foreseeable future.
 We expect to continue to be in compliance with the covenants under our committed bank revolving line of credit agreements, which will allow us to mitigate roll-over risk, as we can draw on these facilities to repay dealer or member commercial paper that cannot be refinanced with similar debt.

 While we are not subject to bank regulatory capital rules, we generally aim to maintain an adjusted debt-to-equity ratio at approximately or below 6.00-to-1.
-Our adjusted debt-to-equity ratio was 6.21 as of August 31, 2018, above our targeted threshold due to the decrease in adjusted equity resulting from the patronage capital retirement of \$48 million during the quarter.
-We expect that our adjusted debt-to-equity ratio will decrease during the remainder of the fiscal year due to an increase in equity from earnings.
-As a result, we believe our adjusted debt-to equity ratio will decrease closer to our target ratio of 6.00-to-1 over the next 12 months.
+Our adjusted debt-to-equity ratio was 6.29 as of February 28, 2019, above our targeted threshold.
+Based on our forecast of loan advances and adjusted equity over the next 12 months, we anticipate that our adjusted debt-to-equity ratio will decrease to be closer to or below our target ratio of 6.00-to-1.